top of page

 No, I'm not.
 And no, it wasn't.

 Being in the course was eating away at my stomach.
 Intense anxiety and embarrassment.
-And regret too.
+And regret, too.
 And feeling stupid.
-And... just, lots of stuff.
+And... just lots of stuff.

 A refund and a threat

-The lead I emailed set up a phone call with me to discuss this more and try to talk me into staying.
+The lead I emailed set up a phone call to discuss this more and try to talk me into staying.
 I explained why I wasn't a good fit for the course like five different ways.
 "I'm sure the course is great and I see people in the group that are getting results.
 I just don't want to be a part of it.
 It's not the type of culture I am looking to be a part of and the course design makes no sense to me."
 (I may not know how to sell, but I can design a course with the best of them.
 They know how to sell, but their course design is atrocious.)

 The anxiety of being in this course and committing myself financially to something that I didn't believe in was still eating away at my stomach.

-The email also was very clear that I was not to share their information with anyone else.
+The email also was very clear I was not to share their information with anyone else.
 Not a problem!

-I found something that was perfect for me
+I found something that was perfect for me.

 And he was right in front of me the whole time.
 I don't know why I didn't think of him sooner, especially in my moment of desperation.

 It was Pat Flynn.
 I don't expect you to know about Pat.
-If you're in the business world, then you have probably heard of him.
+If you're in the business world, you have probably heard of him.
 I had been listening to his podcast for maybe a year or so.
 My son and I watched him and his son on his Pokemon card channel.
-I was well aware of his business credentials, his story and his offerings.
+I was well aware of his business credentials, his story, and his offerings.

 Why didn't I think of Pat when I needed it?!
 How frustrating.

-But that's where I turned and it's been amazing.
+But that's where I turned, and it's been amazing.

 So now you're making a ton of money, right, Justin?!